 At some stage, possibly during his inspection tour of the province, Hadrian granted municipal status to the civilian settlements of Cetium and Ovilava, renaming them municipium Aelium Cetium and municipium Aelium Ovilava.
 Thus the inhabitants of those communities acquired full Roman citizenship from Hadrian.

 Aelium Ovilava was elevated to the rank of a colonia under Caracalla and was renamed Colonia Aurelia Antoniana Ovilabis.
-Caracalla probably fortified the town when it was threatened by German tribes.
+Caracalla probably fortified the town when German tribes threatened it.
 At this time, the city had around 18,000 inhabitants.
 The finds from Ovilava are mainly in the Städtisches Museum in Wels.
 One of the most important finds from Roman times is the bronze statuette of Venus found in a field in Gunskirchen in 1917.
 A 1.25 m tall cast stands in the city centre of Wels.

 Coins of Hadrian’s adventus (arrival) in Noricum were later issued to celebrate the emperor’s presence in the province.
 They show him being greeted by a sacrificing personified figure of Noricum in a short tunic and cloak and her hair knotted and carrying a vexillum.